-In New York, Paul Hollywood discovers how doughnuts have been recreated with fresh, innovative flavors.
-He also meets Jim Lahey, an internet sensation for inventing a new, unbelievably simple way of baking bread at home that's so simple, Paul can hardly believe it works.
+In New York Paul discovers how doughnuts have been recreated with fresh, innovative flavors.
+He also meets Jim Lahey, an internet sensation for inventing a new way of baking bread at home that's so simple, Paul can hardly believe it works.

-Paul Hollywood is excited to visit Paris for the first time, and sees the classic croissant and baguette baked in their origin city.
-He also turns the classic eclair into a "Choux Eiffel Tower" to create a stunning special occasion bake.
+Paul Hollywood visits Paris for the first time and sees croissants and baguettes baked in their origin city.
+He also turns the classic eclair into a 'Choux Eiffel Tower' to create a stunning special occasion bake.

 Braving sub-zero temperatures, Paul Hollywood is in St. Petersburg, sampling layered Honey Cake and Vatrushka, a delicate curd tart.
 Yet it's the Russian pies, with intricate pastry patterns covering sweet and savory fillings, that steal his heart.

-In Copenhagen, Denmark, Paul Hollywood meets Mette Blomsterberg, a local baker and celebrity.
-She teaches him how to make Kranskake, a tower of delicious almond cookies, that's easy to make yet impressive enough as a centerpiece for any special occasion.
+In Copenhagen, Paul Hollywood meets Mette Blomsterberg, a local baker and celebrity.
+She teaches him how to make Kranskake -- a tower of delicious almond cookies that's easy to make yet impressive enough as a centerpiece for any special occasion.

-Paul Hollywood meets up with his friend, Omar Allibhoy, a Madrid, Spain, native who knows all the best places to eat in this capital city.
-At a bakery set up to supply the Spanish Royal Family, Paul finds traditional choux pastry treats filled with a sweet cream.
+Paul Hollywood meets up with his friend, Omar Allibhoy, who knows all the best places to eat in Madrid.
+At a bakery set up to supply the Spanish royal family, Paul finds traditional choux pastry treats filled with a sweet cream.

-Paul Hollywood is in Warsaw, Poland, discovering a cafe scene at Odette that would out-do even the best Paris can offer.
-With head chef, Jarek Nowakowski, Paul creates a new take on the Polish babka, a sponge flavored with citrus, honey and coconut.
+Paul Hollywood is in Warsaw, discovering a cafe scene that would outdo even the best Paris can offer.
+With head chef Jarek Nowakowski, Paul creates a new take on the Polish Babka, a sponge cake flavored with citrus, honey and coconut.

 Paul Hollywood is in America's original seaside resort of Miami.
-Here he gets the chance to create his own version of the classic Florida key lime pie using a delicious but deceptively simple recipe.
+Here he gets the chance to create his own version of the classic favorite, Florida Key Lime Pie, using a delicious but deceptively simple recipe.

-Paul Hollywood is in Munich, Germany, where he learns the secret of its famous pretzels, tries baumkuchen, and makes a delicious beer hall favorite, a Dampfnudel dessert that's traditionally served hot with black cherries and custard.
+Paul Hollywood is in Munich, where he learns the secret of its famous pretzels, tries baumkuchen and makes a delicious beerhall favorite -- a Dampfnudel dessert, traditionally served hot with black cherries and custard.